filecoin-project/FIPs/FRCs/frc-verifiable-data-aggregation.md

 start of the index = (padded size of deal - size of index)
 ```

-This results in index capable of containing 256Ki entries and using 16MiB with 32GiB deal.
+This results in an index capable of containing 256Ki entries and using 16MiB with 32GiB deal and double that for 64GiB deal.

 Each entry within the Data Segment Index has size of 64 bytes after Fr32 bit padding resulting in usable space of 508 bits, two 254 bit nodes (two high bits of each 32byte node are set to 0s).
 Each entry is also aligned to 64 byte boundary after Fr32 bit padding.
 The format is designed to be accessible and readable in the Fr32 padded form.